mastodon/documentation/Contributing-to-Mastodon/Translating.md

 ### Translating

-1. Duplicate the files in their folder and replace `en` in the filenames with your language's standard two-letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code.
+1. Duplicate the files in their folder and replace `en` in the filenames with your language’s standard two-letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code.
 Or [RFC5646](https://tools.ietf.org/html/rfc5646) language tags for regional languages.